 In the future, you can try to become a personal trainer, after obtaining the relevant training experience.
 This will provide you a large amount of time in the gym, in addition with the ability to receive money for helping others train.
 A win-win option for a motivated bodybuilder.

 Get ready for long-term training.
 It is important to understand that you will not immediately begin training with heavy weights and you will not wake up the next day swollen with muscles, like the Hulk.
 Bodybuilding will take a long time to see the first results, but with due diligence and dedication, you will begin to notice them.
 This is not an easy walk.
 It is a hard battle 24/7.
 Still decided that this is what you need?
-Then start your workout.
+Then start your muscle groups workout.